 - Over 40 years old – much higher chance that the tooth will be fused in position.
 The only option is to extract the impacted tooth and replace it with a crown on a dental implant or a fixed bridge.

 What happens if the eyetooth will not erupt when proper space is available?

 In cases where the eyeteeth will not erupt spontaneously, the orthodontist and oral surgeon will work together to get these teeth to erupt.
-Each case must be evaluated on an individual basis, but treatment will usually involve a combined effort between the orthodontist and the oral surgeon.
+Each case must be evaluated individually, but treatment usually involves a combined effort between the orthodontist and the oral surgeon.
 The oral surgeon will expose and bracket the impacted eyetooth.

 The goal is to erupt the impacted tooth and not to extract it.
-Once the tooth has moved into its final position, the gum around it will be evaluated.
-In some circumstances, there may be some minor “gum surgery” required.
+Once the tooth has reached its final position, the gum around it will be evaluated.
+In some circumstances, some minor “gum surgery” may be required.

 Exposure and Bracketing of an Impacted Cuspid

 What to expect from surgery to expose & bracket an impacted tooth

 The surgery to expose and bracket an impacted tooth is a very straightforward surgical procedure performed in the oral surgeon’s office.
 For most patients, it is performed using laughing gas and local anesthesia.
 In selected cases it will be performed under IV sedation if the patient desires to be asleep, but this is generally not necessary for this procedure.
 If the procedure only requires exposing the tooth with no bracketing, the time required will be shortened by about one-half.
 These issues will be discussed in detail during your doctor’s preoperative consultation.